c-daly/next_site/posts/ai-as-search.md

 - Constraints: Geometric, physical, and logical constraints must be checkable.
 - Structure: Knowledge organized as graphs enabling traversal and inference.

 Language is too indirect.
-Tokens can describe these properties, but the model doesn't compute with them—it computes with $P(\text{tokens})$.
+Tokens can describe these properties, but the model doesn't compute with them; it computes with $P(\text{tokens})$.

 This motivates **graph-based cognitive architectures**: systems that search through explicit graph structures representing causal relationships, spatial arrangements, and logical constraints.
 The next post introduces **Project LOGOS**, which takes this approach.